juliogomez/docker_cheatsheet/README.md

         cd /usr/share/nginx/html
         vim index.html

-Run Firefox in a container, by opening a display server, finding out your IP address, and allowing connections from your local machine IP:
+(Only for Mac users) Run Firefox in a container, by opening a display server, finding out your IP address, and allowing connections from your local machine IP:

     open -a XQuartz
     ip=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')